adafruit/awesome-stemma/README.md

 https://user-images.githubusercontent.com/1685947/115119942-e746c980-9f78-11eb-87cb-2968e67819e4.mp4

-Adafruit Stemma is a collection of solderless digital/analog/power/I2C connection standards based on JST PH 3 (Stemma) and 4 pin (Stemma QT) connectors.
+Adafruit Stemma is a collection of solderless digital/analog/power/I2C connection standards based on JST PH 2mm 3/4 pin (Stemma) and JST SH 1mm 4 pin (Stemma QT) connectors.

-Stemma used the JST PH 2mm connector while Stemma QT uses the JST SH 1mm connector.

 Stemma equipped boards may be compatible with Seed Studio Grove connectors, SparkFun Qwiic connectors or DFRobot Gravity connectors.
-Cross-compatibility should be checked before interconnecting Stemma/Stemma QT boards with other manufacturer boards, as there could be connector incompatibilities or voltage issues (with Qwiic boards).
+[Cross-compatibility should be checked](#compatibility) before interconnecting Stemma/Stemma QT boards with other manufacturer boards, as there could be connector incompatibilities or voltage issues (with Qwiic boards).

 ## Contents